LoneStar's 4th o' July in Terlingua

-The ride into the park is always so nice, just beautiful and amazing scenery.
+The ride into Big Bend National is always so nice, just beautiful and amazing scenery.
 At the park entrance, the gal informed me that the road to Luna's Jacal was impassable from recent rains and that the Rio Grande had been up, possibly filling the hot springs with mud.

 I stopped at Panther Junction for gas, and refueled with a chocolate ice cream sandwich.
 Woohoo!
+After hours in the sun and wind, the cold creamy goodness was awesome.
 The temperature had gone up noticeably in the park and I was now sweating.
 My poor little sweat glands were exhausted, their tiny tongues hanging out to cool.

 mmmmmmmmmMississippiiiiiiiiiiiMuuuuuuddddd!!!!!!!! ! a-haw-haw-haw